Near-miss: Divers’ umbilical rupture during routine maintenance

 • 2 minute read

-A member has reported a near miss incident in which a diver’s umbilical ruptured.
+A Member has reported a near miss incident in which a diver’s umbilical ruptured.

 What happened?

 A dive system technician was doing routine pressure testing (following company planned maintenance schedules) on one of the diver’s umbilical.
 As the umbilical was being brought up to testing pressure, the distinct sound of an air leak was heard.
-The dive technician stopped further pressurization and went to investigate the air leak.
+The dive technician stopped further pressurisation and went to investigate the air leak.

-Before the final test pressure could be reached the umbilical breathing hose ruptured at about 14 Bar pressure.
+Before the final test pressure could be reached the umbilical breathing hose ruptured at about 14 bar pressure.

 Main supply hose